KaranMeshram92/Automation/README.md

 4. **Common Utilities**: All the common utilities which can be used across the test framework are placed in `\utils\helper` folder, e.g., `generateRandomString(length)`.

+## Manual Tests

+All the manual tests for Demo Blaze have been placed in the `ManualTests` folder in an `.xlsx` file named `DemoBlazeMasterTestSuite`.

+## Performance Test Automation

+I have gone the extra mile to design and implement performance test automation using **JMeter** for the demo blaze website.
+Details of which can be seen in [PERFORMANCE.md](PERFORMANCE.md) and under the **PerformanceTest folder** which has all instructions.

 ## Highlights